atelechev/astrocadre/doc/follow-up.md

 * SV-010: - Load available themes and layers lists from static JSON instead of using hardcoded in controls.

+### May 11th, 2018

+* SV-011: - GoTo feature in UI controls
+  * Search by constellation codes: the view is centered on the typed constellation.
+  * extra: view alignment with NS axis, depending on hemisphere.

 ### Next Steps

-* SV-011: - Extend UI controls:
+* SV-012: - Render Constellation names
-  * Search controls for constellation codes (and extensible for other): centers the view on the typed constellation

 #### Major Features

-* Render Constellation names
 * Star names
 * Current position of the Sun and of the Moon (probably, the planets also) - new layer
 * Messier objects layer
-* S-N direction arrow
 * Export of current view as image

 #### Release and Distribution